Remarks of AAFSW President Mette Beecroft at the December 14th “Century of Women in the Foreign Service” event.

 1985-1986: The Human Side of Crisis Management- Series of video tapes: (1)Managing Before, During and After a Crisis; (2) Crisis Work, Crisis Worker and (3) Managing Children During a Crisis.

-AAFSW’s Evacuee Support Network which cooperated with the FLO to assist in going out to airports to meet evacuees– to pay them personal attention- bring American money- maps–names of places to stay
+AAFSW’s Evacuee Support Network which cooperated with the GCLO to assist in going out to airports to meet evacuees– to pay them personal attention- bring American money- maps–names of places to stay

 Bombings in Nairobi and Dar have of course been enormously sobering and painful–to put it mildly.
 Department is now working on setting up a “Casualty Assistance Office” to deal more effectively with situations of mass devastation.

-In 1981: Evacuation Liaison Officer became the Support Services Officer as FLO tried to respond to the mounting number of one of the most complicated of personal crises–divorce.
+In 1981: Evacuation Liaison Officer became the Support Services Officer as GCLO tried to respond to the mounting number of one of the most complicated of personal crises–divorce.

 The importance of “Informational counseling” in these cases–to listen, to indicate sources of information and to help them clarify their own thoughts

 Today, as we know, political crises and evacuations are becoming all too common.
 And the need for support in the event of personal crisis is just as crucial.
 The GCLO has just recently been able to restore a position which in part provides much needed assistance to the Support Services Officer who handles these crises.
 The AAFSW stands by with the Evacuation Support Network and on occasion also provides individual support to people who are in the midst of a personal crisis.